-Acclaimed as one of the best X-men story-lines of all time, this story follows Jean Grey becoming exposed to a radioactive solar flare which allows her to reach full potential as a telepath.
+Acclaimed as one of the best X-Men story-lines of all time, this story follows Jean Grey becoming exposed to a radioactive solar flare which allows her to reach full potential as a telepath.
 When she arrives back on earth she has becoming an ultimate being of power, one that she tries to restrain.
 But when The Mastermind makes her think that she is actually “Lady Grey” of the Hellfire Club she believes she is evil and it is up to the X-Men to stop her, including the love of her life, Cyclops.
 The writer, Chris Claremont, presents a unique view of the X-Men’s relationship with Jean Grey and how hard it is on them for her to become the entity known as the Phoenix.
-Some of the third X-Men movie was based on this story, but the film coming out this November is called X-Men: Dark Phoenix.
+Some of the X-Men: The Last Stand movie was based on this story, but the film coming out June 2019 is called Dark Phoenix.

 Once again, Alan Moore brings something spectacular to the table.
 This harrowing Batman tale chronicles the events that led to the Joker becoming who he is now and the present day story of the Joker endlessly torturing Commissioner Gordon almost to the point of insanity.
 It’s a grave tale for the Batman family and even more chilling when we find out how the Joker came to be.
 All of Alan Moore’s work is excellent but this is a truly stellar work of art and narrative.
 You can watch the animated film now, but it is rated R.